top of page

 Silvia had interest also for choreography since early age.
 She made works for Compañia Nacional de Danza de Mexico and Nationaltheater Mannheim.
 Following her interest to improve her choreographic work she moved to London, Uk, to study contemporary dance and choreography at The London Contemporary Dance School with scholarships from La Generalitat de Catalunya, Spain, and the Government of Uk.
 She studied with great teachers and guests such as dancers from the companies Trisha Brown, Merce Cunningham and Nederlands Dans Theater and choreographers such as Charles Linehan, Hofesh Shechter and Richard Alston.
 Silvia participated in an International Choreographic competition in Madrid, Spain, achieving a finalist place.

-Silvia is currently based in Helsinki, Finland.
-She has work both as a regular and guest teacher in several dance schools, dance institutes and professional associations and companies.
-She has also performed and choreographed in various independent projects collaborating with artists from Suomen Kansallisooppera ja baletti (the Finnish National Opera and Ballet), Helsinki Dance Company, Tero Saarinen Company, Ballet Finland, Sibelius Akatemia and various freelance artists.
+Silvia has also worked for several years in Helsinki, Finland, as a ballet teacher and choreographer.
+She has taught in many dance schools and institutes, in associations for professional dancers and at the federal skating association with the olimpic team of ice dance skaters and has choreographed and done comissioned works in various festivals, cultural centers and independent projects collaborating with artists from Suomen Kansallisooppera ja baletti (the Finnish National Opera and Ballet), Helsinki Dance Company, Tero Saarinen Company, Ballet Finland, Sibelius Akatemia and various freelance artists.
 Silvia also founded Inkorpora Dance Project, a dance and interactive arts project.

-Besides exploring the world of Ballet and Contemporary Dance Silvia has also great interest in other dance and movement techniques.
-She trained intensively Somatic Techniques such as Pilates, Feldenkrais, and Yoga and she has practiced folk and social dances including bolera, classical Spanish and more recently couple dances from Brazil and swing dance styles.
+Besides exploring the world of Ballet and Contemporary Dance Silvia has also interest in other dance and movement techniques as support training and inspiration.
+She trained intensively Somatic Techniques such as Pilates, Feldenkrais, and Yoga and she has practiced folk and social dances including bolera, classical Spanish, couple dances from Brazil and swing dance styles.
 Silvia also studied five years of music theory at Conservatori de Musica del Liceu in Barcelona.

-Silvia has an extens experience teaching to students from all ages and backgrounds: From young students in their ballet formation and preparation for auditions, to professional ballet dancers or other professional dancers who use ballet as support training as well as recreational amateur dancers.
-Besides her technique ballet classes Silvia also teaches somatic and stretching classes and choreographic workshops.
+Silvia has an extens experience teaching to dancers from all ages, from young students in their formation to professional ballet dancers or other dancers and athletes who use ballet as support training as well as recreational amateur dancers.
+Silvia teaches technique ballet classes, choreographic workshops and has offered some lectures.

-Though Silvia first trained in the Vaganova ballet system, later she had teachers from various ballet systems, mainly the French, Cuban and Balanchine methods.
-In her teaching Silvia is influenced not only by all what she learned as a ballet dancer but also by all the insights that she has gained in her trainings in somatics, contemporary dances such as Cunningham, Limon and Release-based styles, choreology, folk and social dances.
+Though Silvia first trained in the Vaganova ballet system, later she had teachers from various ballet systems, such as French or Balanchine methods as well as she intensively trained in other dance styles and movement practices.
+She is influenced not only by all what she learned as a ballet dancer but also by all the insights that she has gained in the somatics and contemporary dance trainings.
+Silvia is also very interested in researching the gradual evolution towards new training approaches as well as what stays as timeless art and wisdom. and having an understanding of the dance history.

-Both in her dance and somatic classes, Silvia focuses on working on healthy alignment and searching for a better use of effort and breath, seeking to increase awareness and reduce tension.
-In her ballet classes Silvia follows the traditional foundations of classical ballet technique but searches for various ways of combining secuences.
-She also emphasizes on the attention to musical aspects, working on the specific dynamic and quality of each step and how to maintain it within faster and slower tempos.
+In her classes, Silvia focuses on working on healthy alignment and searching for a better use of effort and breath, seeking to increase awareness and reduce tension.
+Silvia follows the traditional foundations of classical ballet but searches for various ways of combining secuences, working on the specific dynamic and quality of each step and how to maintain it within various tempos.
 Students have often refered Silvia's classes to be very 'dancy' because she creates an atmosphere that helps the students to execute the movements not only mechanically correct but also musically and expressive.
+Dancing is about finding a constant alternation of holding or sustaining with releasing and letting go, discovering one's flow and unique way of moving and expressing.

 Choreographic works